 Great Kei Municipality adopted SPU Mainstreaming Plan in 2014 and it is reviewed annually, the plan has a blue print for each focal area.
 The Great Kei Aids Council contributed in the development of the HIV and Aids policy with the assistance of ADM and ECAC.
 Through this process, a lab was developed in ward 6 as it was identified as a hotspot.
-In line with the current term of council, Great Kei Aids Council was elected in April 2017 and after having noted that it has degenerated into dysfunctionality the municipality revived the LAC and it was subsequently launched on the 06/12/2018.
+In line with the current term of council, Great Kei Aids Council was elected in April 2017 and after having noted that it has degenerated into dysfunctionality the municipality revived the LAC and it was subsequently revived during 2022/23 finacial year.